pedromn0/my-recipes-milestone-3/README.md

 ## Features

-The initial design suffered some fewers changes to accommodate better user experience and the overal functionality of the app.
-Below are all the actual functionalities that were possible to implement and those which was not possible to do it.
+The initial design suffered some fewers changes to accommodate better user experience and the overall functionality of the app.
+Below are all the actual functionalities that were possible to implement and those which were not possible to do it.

 1. Navbar & Sidebar for general navigation;